pythonlearner1025/PaddleHelix/apps/protein_folding/helixfold3/README.md

 # [HelixFold3](./Report_HelixFold3.pdf): An Implementation of [AlphaFold 3](https://doi.org/10.1038/s41586-024-07487-w) using [PaddlePaddle](https://github.com/paddlepaddle/paddle)

 The AlphaFold series has transformed protein structure prediction with remarkable accuracy, often matching experimental methods.
 While [AlphaFold2](https://doi.org/10.1038/s41586-021-03819-2) and [AlphaFold-Multimer](https://www.biorxiv.org/content/10.1101/2021.10.04.463034v1) are open-sourced, facilitating rapid and reliable predictions, [AlphaFold3](https://www.nature.com/articles/s41586-024-07487-w) remains partially accessible through a limited [online server](https://alphafoldserver.com/about) and has not been open-sourced, restricting further development.
 To address these challenges, the PaddleHelix team is developing [HelixFold3](./Report_HelixFold3.pdf), aiming to replicate AlphaFold3’s capabilities.
 Leveraging insights from previous models and extensive datasets, HelixFold3 achieves accuracy comparable to AlphaFold3 in predicting the structure of conventional ligands, nucleic acids, and proteins.
+Please refer to [here](FIXME) for more details on the capabilities of HelixFold3.

 <p align="center">
 <img src="images/ligands_posebusters_v1.png" align="left" height="60%" width="25.4%" />